Honey Almond Flax Granola

 I think this one stands out as my favorite because it doesn’t have too many fancy bells and whistles.
 This Honey Almond Granola is simply delicious, and I could eat it for breakfast over and over and still crave another bowl.

 I have a couple of notes about this recipe.
 I’ve added some puffed brown rice cereal, because it gives the granola a lightness and crispness that I just love.
 You can easily replace the brown rice cereal with an extra cup of oats, if you don’t have it on hand.
-Since this is Honey Almond Flax Granola, I used honey as the main sweetener.
+Since this is a Honey Granola recipe, I used honey as the main sweetener.
 I did add two tablespoons of pure maple syrup as well, because I’ve found that I prefer the combination of the two sweeteners.
 You can use all honey, if that’s what you have on hand.

 Whatever you do, I encourage you not to omit the flaxseed.
 It gives the granola a subtle nuttiness, and it provides so many health benefits.
-Studies have shown that it may help reduce risk of heart disease, cancer, and diabetes.
 I’m all for starting my day with a breakfast that gives me a health and energy boost.
-This Honey Almond Flax Granola is so satisfying that it keeps me going for hours before I get hungry again.
+This Honey Almond Flax Granola recipe is so satisfying that it keeps me going for hours before I get hungry again.